Nothing Records: 12 Rounds

 In 2005, Claudia and Atticus were married.
 Atticus continued to emerge as an in-demand producer and programmer, working with the likes of Barry Adamson, Coheed And Cambria, Pink, Bad Religion, Korn, Saul Williams and more.
 Claudia and Atticus also continued to collaborate musically, shifting their focus to the film world.
 The couple began composing music for the cable television drama Touching Evil, which was produced by the Hughes Brothers.
 Allen Hughes subsequently invited Atticus to compose music for his segment of the film New York, I Love You in 2008, followed by his feature film The Book of Eli in 2010.

 That same year, Trent Reznor and Atticus Ross composed their first collaborative film score together, for the David Fincher film The Social Network, for which the pair won the Academy Award for Best Original Score.
 The duo has gone on to recorded numerous additional film scores together to critical acclaim, including The Girl with the Dragon Tattoo, for which the pair won the Grammy Award for Best Score Soundtrack for Visual Media, Gone Girl, Before The Flood, Patriots Day, the Ken Burns documentary Vietnam and more.
 Atticus likewise garnered acclaim as a solo film composer, composing scores to Love & Mercy, Blackhat, Triple 9, the TV series Outcast and more, all of which featured contributions from Claudia Sarne as well.
 The 2013 Allen Hughes film Broken City was a particularly noteworthy 12 Rounds reunion of sorts, featuring contributions from the entire current line-up of Atticus Ross, Claudia Sarne, Leopold Ross and Kirk Hellie.

-Outside of their film compositions, Atticus continued his close musical partnership with Trent Reznor, recording on the Nine Inch Nails albums Year Zero, Ghosts I-IV, The Slip and Hesitation Marks.
-In 2010, Ross was announced as a member of How To Destroy Angels, a project with Trent Reznor and his wife Mariqueen Mandig-Reznor.
+Outside of their film compositions, Atticus continued his close musical partnership with Trent Reznor, recording on the Nine Inch Nails albums Year Zero, Ghosts I–IV, The Slip and Hesitation Marks.
+In 2010, Ross was announced as a member of How to Destroy Angels, a project with Trent Reznor and his wife Mariqueen Mandig-Reznor.
 The band derived their name from a song by fellow Nothing Records act Coil.
 They released a self-titled EP in 2010, followed by An Omen EP in 2012 and finally a full-length album, Welcome Oblivion in 2013.
 The band also did a small tour in support of the album.
-In 2016, after over a decade of musical partnership with Trent Reznor, Atticus Ross was announced as an official member of Nine Inch Nails, with the arrival of the Not the Actual Events E.P.
+In 2016, after over a decade of musical partnership with Trent Reznor, Atticus Ross was announced as an official member of Nine Inch Nails, with the arrival of the Not the Actual Events EP.